 IMPORTANT NOTE: The College evaluates each person who is an applicant based on the criteria set out in Part III of the Regulations under the Drug and Pharmacies Regulation Act including an assessment to determine if past and present conduct of the proposed owner(s) affords reasonable grounds for the belief that the pharmacy will be operated with decency, honesty and integrity and in accordance with the law.
 The College will take whatever time is necessary to complete this assessment.
 Application processing time varies and a pharmacy’s proposed date of opening is subject to change.

-Once an application is approved, the College will send notification to Ontario Drug Benefit (ODB) confirming the relocation, the new pharmacy’s address, accreditation number and the proposed opening date.
+Upon successfully activating your Pharmapod account, the College will notify Ontario Drug Benefit (ODB) confirming the transaction, the new pharmacy’s accreditation number, owner information and the proposed opening date.

-On opening day, the College will contact the Director Liaison or the Designated Manager of the pharmacy to confirm that the relocation is complete and the new pharmacy is open to the public.
+On opening day, the College will contact the Director Liaison or the Designated Manager of the pharmacy to confirm that the relocation was completed and the new pharmacy is open to the public.

 Once confirmed, the pharmacy will be activated and have a profile on the College’s Find a Pharmacy or Pharmacy Professional tool.
 A certificate of accreditation will be sent by email to the Designated Manager of the pharmacy – display of the certificate in the pharmacy is optional.